Emeritus Professor · University College London

 A Photographic Journey

-From Mount Fuji to Kyoto's temples — 50 large-format pages of Japan's landscapes, light, and sacred spaces.
-The same patient eye that reads India, turned to Japan.
+From Mount Fuji to Kyoto's temples --- 50 large-format pages of Japan's landscapes, light, and sacred spaces.

 Buy on Blurb →